leeper/Rcourse/CourseOutline.md

 ## Introduction to R (10 minutes) ##
 * Goals for this course
-* The system/history/principles
 * Why R?
 * Principles of reproducible scientific workflow
   * Software available in perpetuity
   * Constructing and sharing data and code
-  * Simplifying the move from analysis to publication
+  * Simplifying the move from analysis to publication/presentation
+* Interfaces (RStudio, Rcmdr, rite, Revolution Analytics; etc.)
-* installing packages
+* Installing packages
 * Why scripting?
   * Moving from console to scripting
   * Analogue to do-files
   * Reproducibility
   * Commenting ("Advice to help your future self"), see [Comments]({{ page.ghurl }}/comments.r)
-* working directory
+* Working directory
 * Getting help
-* interfaces (RStudio, Rcmdr, rite, Revolution Analytics; etc.)

 ## The R language ##
 * [Basic math]({{ page.ghurl }}/basicmath.r)